usharesoft/appcenter-docs/admin/en/source/pages/backup/backup-database.rst

 For more details on all these back up strategies, refer to: `http://dev.mysql.com/doc/refman/5.5/en/backup-methods.html <http://dev.mysql.com/doc/refman/5.5/en/backup-methods.html>`_

-We uses two methods for copying the database information.
+We use two methods for copying the database information.
 All the database information is located under:
 /var/lib/mysql

 By copying this information, you are taking a snapshot of the entire database.
 The first uses the rsync command to copy the current latest information of the database to another location.